In this worksheet, we will practice solving a system of two linear equations using matrices to solve real-world problems.

 A girl bought 37 kilograms of flour and 4 kilograms of butter for 340 LE, and her friend bought 13 kg of flour and 12 kg of butter for 236 LE.
 Using matrices, find the price per kilogram of both flour and butter.

 - AA kilogram of flour costs 35 LE and a kilogram of butter costs 239 LE.

 - BA kilogram of flour costs 11 LE and a kilogram of butter costs 8 LE.

 - CA kilogram of flour costs 22 LE and a kilogram of butter costs 43 LE.

 - DA kilogram of flour costs 8 LE and a kilogram of butter costs 11 LE.

 Use matrices to find the two numbers whose sum is 8 and whose difference is 10.

-A motorist paid for 83 liters of petrol and 6 liters of oil.
-A motorcyclist paid for 22 liters of petrol and 20 liters of oil.
+A motorist paid 190 pounds for 83 litres of petrol and 6 litres of oil.
+A motorcyclist paid 124 pounds for 22 litres of petrol and 20 litres of oil.
 Use matrices to find the price per litre of the petrol and the oil, given that the motorist and motorcyclist paid the same price per litre for each.

 - AThe gasoline costs 3 pounds per litre, and the oil costs 4 pounds per litre.